zubelsterling/Breakout/README.md

 # Breakout
 The game breakout from scratch!

+###Controls
+ - Left/Right Arrow Keys -> move platform
+ - space -> start ball movement if ball is still (ball will start and respawn as non-moving)

 ### Approach
  - I want to make a thorough, decoupled design, that can be iterated on easily.
  - There might be places where I use design principles that seem too robust for a simple game, but I would like to show my knowledge.